 The presentation would give an introduction to metadata including what metadata would be valuable to the organization and the audience.
 The slides would show what metadata is currently captured and available and how it’s being used today in a limited fashion.
 The presentation would suggest additional activities to build, populate, and maintain a metadata repository along with the roles and responsibilities required to make it happen.

 “Our Tools are Being Underutilized”

 The presentation could display the data management tools that are used currently, how they are used, their effectiveness, and any problems associated with the products.
 The presentation would give an historical perspective of each tool’s usage, and their suitability for each application.
-The slides could explain how other organizations are using the tools, suggest ideas for more effective use of the tools, perhaps some consolidation, sun-setting a product or two, and how to manage the vendors for improved support or other vendor involvement.
+The slides could explain how other organizations are using the tools, suggest ideas for more effective use of the tools, perhaps some consolidation, sun-setting a product or two, identify training needs, and how to manage the vendors for improved support or other vendor involvement.